WoCha-FR/jeedom-netatmo/docs/en_US/index.md

 This plugin enables you to retrieve data from Netatmo's Weather and Aircaire products via MQTT.

+You can also retrieve data from your favourite Netatmo weather stations.

 ## Prerequisites

 - You must have a Netatmo developer account (free).